akshz-b/FileCompressor/README.md

 FileCompressor is a simple project that demonstrates file compression and decompression using Huffman coding.
 It includes encoding and decoding functionalities, implemented in C++.

-## Project Structure

-- `encode.cpp`: Contains the code to compress (encode) the input file using Huffman coding.
-- `decode.cpp`: Contains the code to decompress (decode) the encoded file.
-- `huffman.cpp`: Implements the Huffman coding algorithm.
-- `huffman.hpp`: Header file containing the declarations of the functions and classes used in `huffman.cpp`.
-- `inputFile.txt`: A sample input file to be compressed.

 ## How to Run

 ### Prerequisites